 Dr. Ben is a member of the American Association of Orthodontics, the Northeast Society of Orthodontists, the Rhode Island Dental Association, the American Dental Association, Robert R. Andrews Research Honor Society, and New England Orthodontic Study Club.
 Dr. Ben is proud to be a Diplomate of the American Board of Orthodontics.
 He also had the esteemed privilege of displaying his clinical board cases at the national American Association of Orthodontics convention and the regional Northeast Society of Orthodontics meeting.
 Dr. Ben now has the daily pleasure of working side-by-side with his father, Dr. William Chan, and has come to appreciate their relationship from this new perspective.

-In addition to working with Dr. Denise Goodman, Dr. Nick Lavoie, and his father at William Chan & Associates, Dr. Ben is the course director for Early Treatment in Orthodontics for both pediatric and orthodontic residents and a clinical faculty member at Tufts University School of Dental Medicine.
+In addition to working with Dr. Denise Goodman, Dr. Nick Lavoie, and his father at Cumberland Dental Specialists, Dr. Ben is the course director for Early Treatment in Orthodontics for both pediatric and orthodontic residents and a clinical faculty member at Tufts University School of Dental Medicine.
 He mentors the residents by leading seminars, facilitating curriculum development, and guiding patient treatment.
 He also serves as a liaison to the Tufts Pediatric Dentistry Department.
 When Dr. Ben is not working with patients and residents, he collaborates in dental pulp stem cell research at Tufts.
 He is currently creating brain cells from dental pulp stem cells and is using these brain cells to develop a model for autistic spectrum disorder to better diagnose and treat ASD.

 - Diplomate of the American Board of Orthodontics